chiritagabriela/MTADroneService/README.md

 ## Short overview :world_map:
-This project is based on a web Server that communicates with a web interface, drone and cloud virtual machine that process the video.<\br>
+This project is based on a web Server that communicates with a web interface, drone and cloud virtual machine that process the video.
 When a user starts a mission, the web server notices the drone, which then start communicating with the VM and server.

 ## How to use application :keyboard:
 In order to use the application, users must go on the website and create an account.
 After